DalyWebfletcher/Docs-Generator/docs/README.md

 ![custom-image.jpg](img/custom-image.jpg)

-  2. Choose an image from your local folders.
+  2. Choose an image from your gallery or upload a new one.
   3. Validate your choice.

 ![custom-image2.jpg](img/custom-image2.jpg)